IT solutions are either utilized as a service or procured from third-party vendors by organizations of all types and sizes.

 service-level agreement (SLA) is a written contract between a service provider and an organization that describes the level of service, including the metrics that will be used to measure, and in the event of a problem how long it will take to restore the service based on their category and priority.

-If the vendor fails to comply with the agreed-upon service standards, generally there is a penalty that is levied on the vendor and if possible, the SLA is revised with improved service commitments and implemented with immediate effect.
+If the vendor violates the agreed-upon service standards, the organization generally levies a penalty on the vendor and, if possible, revises the SLA with improved service commitments, implementing it immediately.

 The vendor generally reviews the incident metrics and end-user complaints in-order to assess SLA compliance.